Education (Grants and Allowances) (Jersey) Order 2018

 (2) This Article does not apply in respect of –

-(a) a 4 year full-time course where for one year of the course the student is required to attend a place other than the institution at which the student is required to attend for the other 3 years of the course;
+(a) a 4-year full-time course where for one year of the course the student is required to attend a place other than the institution at which the student is required to attend for the other 3 years of the course; or

-(aa) a 4 year full-time course that began before the 2024 academic year; or
+(aa) a 4-year full-time course that began before the 2024 academic year;

 (3) If this Article applies, the amount of tuition fees grant or maintenance grant awardable to a student are each reduced by 25%.[59]